Landscape Draycott_07 twitter.jpg

 The year that keeps giving

-I recently had a one-to-one call with a farm that has had 146 days with rain of some sort and the knock on effects on grass and crop growth are likely to be challenging.
+I recently had a one-to-one call with a farm that has had 146 days of rain of some sort.
+The knock on effects on grass and crop growth were likely to be challenging.

-However, as a result of the call we were able to find a significant mix of SFI options to increase income in addition to a good Countryside Stewardship (CS) agreement.
-Irritatingly their usual advisor wasn’t aware that organic farmers could add SFI options because they thought that the CS agreement meant they were not eligible.
+However, as a result of the call, we were able to find a significant mix of SFI options to increase income in addition to a good Countryside Stewardship (CS) agreement.
+Irritatingly, their usual advisor wasn’t aware that organic farmers could add SFI options.
+They thought that the CS agreement meant they were not eligible.

 Getting ready for CS

 Many people are now starting to get agreements in place or are already getting payments with the opportunity to add further options under an additional agreement in the summer when the renewed CS goes live.
-With that in mind, although it is a chore, looking through the existing Countryside Stewardship options to see which ones are potentially useful to you is worth doing-there are a lot that are already happening but unfunded on farms-just skip those that are not relevant on your farm.
+With that in mind, although it is a chore, it is worth looking through the existing Countryside Stewardship options to see which ones are potentially useful to you.
+There are a lot that are already happening, but unfunded on farms.
+Just skip those that are not relevant on your farm.

 Nature or food?

-The question of nature or food has been raised again with the announcement that certain options are going to be limited to 25% of the farm-stopping farms putting everything into SFI options and having a 3-year holiday.
+The question of nature or food has been raised again with the announcement that certain options are going to be limited to 25 percent of the farm.
+This stops farms putting everything into SFI options and having a 3-year holiday.
 Anyone with an existing agreement is not affected by this.
-Our advice is that we should use SFI to pay for what we already do and SFI supports farming with nature, chasing subsidy is not the way to develop farm businesses.
+Our advice is that we should use SFI to pay for what we already do and SFI supports farming with nature.
+Chasing subsidy is not the way to develop farm businesses.

 What is improved grassland?